USAJOBS/help-center/faq/application/eligibility/index.md

 ## 1. New candidates

-Candiates who are new to the Federal Government and have no prior federal employment.
+Candidates who are new to the Federal Government and have no prior federal employment.

 * [Non-Citizens](../../../working-in-government/non-citizens/)
 * [U. S. Citizens](../../../working-in-government/us-citizens/)